lostdecade/manor/_posts/2013-08-30-understanding-canvas-rotation.md

 ctx.fillStyle = "cornflowerblue";
 ctx.fillRect(0, 0, stage.width, stage.height);

-// Draw an non-transformed red rectangle on the left ctx.fillStyle = "red";
+// Draw a non-transformed red rectangle on the left ctx.fillStyle = "red";
 ctx.fillRect(40, 80, 80, 80);

-// Now, let's draw a rotated yellow rectangle on the right
+// Now, let's draw a rotated
+// yellow rectangle on the right
-// First, let's save our canvas context in order to easily restore
+// First, let's save our canvas context in order to
-// it after our transformations ctx.save();
+// easily restore it after our transformations ctx.save();

-// Next, we'll translate (move the origin) to the center
+// Next, we'll translate (move the origin) to the
-// of where we'll be drawing the rectangle ctx.translate(240, 120);
+// center of where we'll be drawing the rectangle ctx.translate(240, 120);

-// Any transformations applied from here on out will be
+// Any transformations applied from here on out
-// relative to the origin of 240, 120
+// will be relative to the origin of 240, 120
-// Note that we're using radians, not degrees to specify rotation ctx.rotate(Math.PI / 4); // 45 degrees
+// Note that we're using radians to specify rotation ctx.rotate(Math.PI / 4); // 45 degrees

-// If we desired to scale the rectangle as well, we'd do that here:
+// If we desired to scale the rectangle
-// ctx.scale(1.5, 1.5); // 1.5x normal size on both the x and y axis
+// 1.5x normal size on both the x and y axis
+// ctx.scale(1.5, 1.5);

 // Now we're ready to draw our rectangle
-// The diffence this time is that our coordinates are relative
+// The difference this time is that our coordinates
-// to the origin, just like the .rotate call ctx.fillStyle = "yellow";
+// are relative to the origin, just like .rotate ctx.fillStyle = "yellow";
 ctx.fillRect(-40, -40, 80, 80);

-// Finally, we restore our canvas context so that subsequent draws
+// Finally, we restore our canvas context so
-// are not transformed
+// that subsequent draws are not transformed ctx.restore();
-ctx.restore();
 {% endhighlight %}